CDC advisers will meet today about the J&J Covid-19 vaccine. Here's what experts and state leaders say about the pause

 Advisers to the Centers for Disease Control and Prevention will meet Wednesday to review blood clot cases among people who received the Johnson & Johnson Covid-19 vaccine.

-On Tuesday, the CDC and Food and Drug Administration recommended the US pause the use of the single-shot J&J vaccine after "six reported U.S. cases of a rare and severe type of blood clot."
+The CDC and the US Food and Drug Administration a day earlier recommended the US pause the use of the single-shot J&J vaccine after "six reported US cases of a rare and severe type of blood clot."
 The six cases were among more than 6.8 million Americans who have received a dose of that vaccine.

-"Less than one in a million," Dr. Anthony Fauci highlighted during a White House briefing on Tuesday.
+"Less than 1 in a million," Dr. Anthony Fauci noted Tuesday during a White House briefing.

 All six cases were among women between the ages of 18 and 48, the agencies said in a statement, and symptoms occurred six to 13 days after vaccination.
 The recommendation to pause comes out of "an abundance of caution," they added, and these cases "appear to be extremely rare."